icegoat9/keychain-lightstick-docs/docs/README.md

 ### Sync Beat special mode

-There’s no microphone or Bluetooth on this so it can’t automatically sync to music, but if you’re in Triple Beat mode (the one where all three LEDs flash at once), you can press Button 2 at least four times a row in sync with the music, and the device will adjust its flashing speed to match that rhythm.
+There’s no microphone or Bluetooth on this so it can’t automatically sync to music, but if you’re in Triple Beat mode (where all three LEDs flash at once), you can press Button 2 at least four times a row in sync with the music, and the device will adjust its flashing speed to match that rhythm.